varunteja007006/varunteja007006Twitter-Sentiment-analysis-on-politicians-using-Django/README.md

 2.python (Install python..make sure to set Path and also install/upgrade pip)

-3.Django (Now that you have pip,run 'pip install django' in cmd)
+3.Django (Now that you have pip, run 'pip install django' in cmd)

-4.Packages (run 'pip install Pandas' in cmd,similarly Tweepy, NLTK)
+4.Packages (run 'pip install Pandas' in cmd,similarly Tweepy, NLTK, textBlob...also other packages that are suggested  when you run django server...)

-Why vscode ? ....Because you can download extensions and most importantly you can open a terminal within the workspace saves time....you can still use other text editors.
+Why vscode ? ....Because you can download extensions and most importantly you can open a terminal within the workspace saves time....you can still use other text editors...I prefer vs code.

 How to use Django?....
+step 1: When you download and extract the zip file, go through the directory untill you find manage.py. step 2: Once in there , right click your mouse and open with vsode...now in vs code open terminal ( ctrl + ~ )..
+Type " **python manage.py runserver** "
 #What do you get to use in this project?

 You get to use only sentiment analysis for now.